dhellmann/pymotw-3/source/enum/index.rst

 The :mod:`enum` module defines an enumeration type with iteration and comparison capabilities.
-It can be used to create well-defined symbols for values, instead of using literal integer or strings.
+It can be used to create well-defined symbols for values, instead of using literal integers or strings.

 Creating Enumerations
 =====================